Animist Psychology

 - Enjoy resources from Indigenous and other animist clinicians

-Lesson 2: Attachment Theory, Intimacy, and Loving the Earth
+Lesson Four: Attachment Theory, Intimacy, and Loving the Earth

 - Explore parallels in relational dynamics with humans and the others

-- Consider attachment theory in light of bonds with other-than-human kin
+- Consider attachment theory in light of bonds with land and the Sacred

-- Discuss strategies for loving amidst ongoing ecological catastrophe
+- Discuss strategies for loving deeply amidst ongoing ecological catastrophe

-- Engage in a practice of valuing and tending to bonds with extended kin
+- Engage in a practice of valuing and tending to bonds with our extended kin

 - Enjoy resources on the intersections of attachment/bonding and the Earth